What Are Thai Boat Noodles?

 Marinated Pork:

-- 1 lb pork shoulder thinly sliced
+- 1 lb pork shoulder or beef ( flank or sirloin) thinly sliced

 - 1 tablespoon soy sauce